synthesizerpatel/mbmbam-episode-transcripts/README.md

 # mbmbam-episode-transcripts
 OpenAI's Whisper transcoded MBMBAM episode transcripts

+## Description:

+This git repo has OpenAI Whisper generated time-coded transcripts for every episode of MBMBAM in .srt, .txt, and .vtt formats.
+I'm aware that there are transcripts available through the webpage but they're in PDF format and they lack time code.
+They are a wonderful resource, just not the type of resource I needed.
+Hence, this project.

+I used the large dataset for Whisper which seems fairly high quality.

+## Copyright

+I place this work into the public domain.
+You can do whatever you want with it.
+If you do something cool I'd like to hear about it.

+## Methodology:

-I wrote a tool that naive spider to gather all the episode base URLS
+I wrote a tool that quick and dirty spider to gather all the MBMBAM episode base URLS
 ```
 #!/usr/bin/env python3